orbingol/NURBS-Python/README.md

 ## Introduction

-This project aims to implement the NURBS curve and surface computation algorithms in native Python.
+This project aims to implement the NURBS curve and surface computation algorithms in native Python with [minimum possible dependencies](#minimum-requirements).

 Currently, the `Curve` and `Surface` classes can be used for data storage and evaluation of B-Spline and NURBS curves and surfaces.
 Additionally, `Grid` class can be used to generate simple 2D control point grids for use with the `Surface` class.

 ## Description of the Package